dizzib/WhoDoTheyServe.com/site/app/doc/about.md

 This site is experimental and open to new ideas/suggestions which you can add to [github issues][issues].

+### Contribute

+If you feel like contributing then please login using your Facebook, Google or Github account (you can delete your user account at any time).

+Any actors and connections you add are shared and usable by other contributors, and your maps are viewable by anyone.

+This feature is currently in beta test so please log any issues to [github issues][issues].

 ### Data

 The data is freely available in [JSON] format via an [API]: